Fudgy Salted Cookie Bars are a soft and chewy treat with a great balance of gooey chocolate and the perfect hint of flaky sea salt!

 - Fold in the chocolate chips.

 - Transfer the cookie dough to the prepared 8×8 pan and using a spatula, spread it into an even layer.
-Sprinkle the top evenly with the flaky sea salt.
+Sprinkle the top evenly and generously with the flaky sea salt.

 - Bake for 20-25 minutes on the middle rack of the oven, until the cookie bars are set and a toothpick inserted in the center comes out clean.

 - Remove from the oven, set on a wire rack and allow the bars to cool in the pan before cutting into individual sized pieces.
+Store in an airtight container.
 Enjoy!

 Robin Buck says